solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 ### Task 1: Configure workload management classification

-When loading a large amount of data, it is best to run only one load job at a time for fasted performance.
+When loading a large amount of data, it is best to run only one load job at a time for fastest performance.
 If this isn't possible, run a minimal number of loads concurrently.
 If you expect a large loading job, consider scaling up your SQL pool before the load.

 Be sure that you allocate enough memory to the pipeline session.
 To do this, increase the resource class of a user which has permissions to rebuild the index on this table to the recommended minimum.